-That’s right.
-My butt, after two pregnancies, was a lot flatter and lumpier than I would like it to be.
-I fancied my rear was like a pat of butter sliding down the side of a hot biscuit.
-Only in my case, it was melting down the backs of my thighs.
+After two pregnancies, it was a lot flatter and lumpier than I would like it to be.
+I fancied my rear was like a pat of butter melting down the backs of my thighs.

 “As for so many women, the pathology of self-loathing is permanently ingrained in me.
 I can give in to it, I can modify it, I can react against it with practiced self-acceptance, but I cannot eradicate it.
 It frustrates me to consider what else I might have done with the years of mental energy I have wasted on this single, senseless issue.”
 1

-Our culture preaches that a woman’s main value is in her appearance.
-Iron corsets and sixteen-inch waists are long out of style, but striving for today’s ideal beauty can be just as crushing.
-The worth of souls may be great in the sight of God, but the companies that sell makeup, pills for weight control and more do not care about women’s souls.
+Iron corsets and sixteen-inch waists are long out of style, but striving for today’s “beauty” can be just as crushing, because the ideal is calculated so that every woman falls short.
+The companies that sell makeup and pills for weight control do not care about women’s health or happiness.
 They care about money.
-And the more deficient they can make women feel, the more money they make.
-An industry worth billions hinges on convincing women and even girls that their eyelashes are too short, their lips and breasts not plump enough.
+And the more deficient they can make us feel, the more money they make.
+An industry worth billions hinges on convincing women and even girls that our eyelashes are too short, our lips and breasts not plump enough, our hair the wrong texture, our skin the wrong shade.
 We grow up believing that cellulite lessens our value as people.
 This is our “pathology of self-loathing.”

-To me, belly-dancing was forbidden fruit.
-Many of my friends did it.
-For a while there had even been a “Modest Bellydancing Club” at BYU, but last year they’d been shut down on a technicality.
-“Raqs Sharqi,” as it was known traditionally, was developed hundreds of years ago to help women strengthen their muscles for pregnancy and childbirth.
-A worthy goal, I thought, and a beautiful celebration of womanhood.
-But my prudish side kept me from enjoying the art in all its wiggly-jiggly glory.
+Ah, the forbidden fruit of belly-dancing.
+It seemed to have extra appeal among my free-spirited BYU friends.
+For a while there had even been a “Modest Bellydancing Club” at the University, but the year before they’d been shut down on a technicality.
+As appealing as bellydancing sounded, my prudish side kept me from enjoying the art in all its wiggly-jiggly glory.

 I had no idea what Kegels were.
 Coming from this woman, who seemed bizarrely confident in her body for her age, I wasn’t sure I should know what they were.

-“Ah, sometimes,” I mumbled, in extreme premarital ignorance.
+“Ah, sometimes,” I mumbled, my virginal ignorance extreme.

 “You should do them every day,” she told me, sternly, “you’ll live longer.”